ShrivastavaAstha/AssignmentWeatherApp/README.md

 # Weather Application

 This is a simple weather application built with React that allows users to search for weather information by city name and view the current weather conditions.
-It also provides weather information for the user's current location using the browser's geolocation API.
+It also provides weather information for the user's current location using the browser's geolocation API.You can also chnge the light and dark mode.

 ## Approach and Technologies Used